cisagov/FLAREclient-container/_openshift/README.md

 # Openshift Applier
-This directory contains files used to deploy FLAREcloud using the openshift applier. https://github.com/redhat-cop/openshift-applier.
+This directory contains files used to deploy Human Review using the openshift applier. https://github.com/redhat-cop/openshift-applier.
 The steps must be taken to deploy FLAREcloud as well: